thaddyyz/tp/docs/DeveloperGuide.md

 - Program should be able to work on most Operating Systems such as `Windows`, `Linux`, `OS-X` & `Unix`.

-- User needs to have Java `11` or above installed in order for the program to work.
+- Program should work with Java `11` or above installed.

 - Program is able to save the current list of orders to a file and upon re-start of the program, load the orders file.